Reserved and internal-use IP addresses in Google Cloud (GCP)

 - Plan secondary IP ranges conservatively when using GKE

-- Avoid tightly sized subnets for shared or managed services
+- Avoid tightly sized subnets for shared infrastructure

-- Re-addressing subnets later can be disruptive and time-consuming
+Re-addressing subnets later can be disruptive and operationally complex.